NickBeeuwsaert/SuperCanvas/README.md

 SuperCanvas
 ===========
-What is this conglomeration of javascript and <s>bad coding</s> syntactic sugar you ask?
+What is this conglomeration of javascript you ask?
 WELL!
 SuperCanvas is:

  *  a SVG command parser!